kbseah/phyloblitz/README.md

 ## Usage

 Dependencies are managed with [pixi](https://pixi.sh/).
-Run without arguments or with the `--help` parameter to view help message.
-When run for the first time, pixi will resolve and install dependencies.
+When `pixi shell` is run for the first time in the folder containing the `pixi.toml` configuration file, pixi will resolve and install dependencies.
+Run `phyloblitz` without arguments or with the `--help` parameter to view help message.

 ```console
 git clone git@github.com:kbseah/phyloblitz.git